Harvey Weinstein’s Estranged Wife Georgina Chapman Speaks Out for the First Time

 “My head was spinning.
 And it was difficult because the first article was about a time long before I’d ever met him, so there was a minute where I couldn’t make an informed decision.
 And then the stories expanded and I realized that this wasn’t an isolated incident.
 And I knew that I needed to step away and take the kids out of here.”

+But on Thursday, Jodi Kantor, one of the Pulitzer Prize-winning reporters of the Times investigation into the Weinstein allegations, tweeted that Chapman’s statement about the “first” article was “incorrect.”
+The Times report included accusations through 2015, while Chapman was married to Weinstein:

-Chapman also spoke about how “happy” she was with Weinstein before the allegations emerged, and her friends provide details about how they first got to know them as a couple.
+In the article, Chapman also spoke about how “happy” she was with Weinstein before the allegations emerged, and her friends provide details about how they first got to know them as a couple.
 The interviewer spoke with Chapman’s friends Huma Abedin, actor David Oyelowo, and model Karen Elson about the scandal, its impact on Chapman, and their support of the designer.
 Abedin revealed that she and the designer “bonded” after the scandal broke, given her own experience with estranged husband Anthony Weiner:

 “This particular club, ironically, it’s not such a small one: women who have had to endure it in such a public way, women like Georgina and me.
 People don’t feel sorry for us; you don’t get that empathy.
 People think you’re beautiful, you’re thin, you’re rich, you’re photographed on the red carpet, and you get stuck in this category.
 There’s so much more depth beyond all that with Georgina.”